Cito Gaston turns 78 today.

 Cito, the player, came up through the Atlanta Braves system and was a September call-up in 1967, sharing the outfield with Hank Aaron.

 In 1968, the Padres picked him in the expansion draft.
 He had one terrific season there, hitting .318/.364/.543 with 29 homers and 93 RBI.
 The rest of his career was up and down, but he had an 11-year career and was an excellent defensive center fielder.

 He has an 894-837 record as a manager, all with the Blue Jays.
 He led us to 5 first-place finishes and, of course, 2 World Series wins.
-Interestingly, at least to me, he only had 26 ejections in his managerial career.
-I remember him saying he was more valuable to the team if he could stay on the bench instead of watching from the clubhouse.
-From memory, the rare time they ejected him was in an attempt to keep one of his players in the game.
+Interestingly, he only had 26 ejections in his managerial career, at least to me.
+I remember him saying that he was more valuable to the team if he could stay on the bench instead of watching from the clubhouse.
+I think, from memory, that the rare time they ejected him was in the attempt to keep one of his players in the game.